-Turning consumers into prosumers for ethical shopping has been added to your bookmarks.
+Turning consumers into prosumers for ethical shopping has been saved

 A challenge to selling ethically produced products is getting consumers to follow through on their good intentions.
 Georgetown’s Neeru Paharia, who spoke with Tanya Ott at Deloitte’s 2017 Nudgeapalooza conference, discusses how to better guide consumer behavior.

 People don't like sweatshop labor.
 If you ask consumers, they say, hey, we don't want this in our supply chain.

 TANYA OTT: But a lot of consumers end up buying those sorts of products anyway.
 Can you nudge consumers to choose ethically produced products?
 That’s what we’re talking about today on the Press Room.

 I’m Tanya Ott, and today’s show is the latest in our special series recorded at Georgetown University—where Deloitte’s Centers for Government Insights and Integrated Research held a one-day conference to explore how behavioral science and data science can help governments, universities, and businesses address some of their most challenging problems.

 REBECCA HAMILTON: Good morning, everyone.
 Welcome to Georgetown University and McDonough School of Business.
 I’m Rebecca Hamilton, professor of marketing here at the business school.

 TANYA OTT: They brought together thought leaders, researchers, and academics like Neeru Paharia.
 She’s an assistant professor at Georgetown specializing in consumer behavior and decision-making.
 Prior to joining Georgetown’s faculty, she served as the research director of a center for ethics at Harvard University.
 And she’s particularly interested in how—using digital tools and behavioral nudges—you can get people more interested in buying fair-trade products.
 It all hinges on an idea called “pro-sumerism.”